 If you are concerned about using talcum powder, consider avoiding or discontinuing its use until more information becomes available.
 If you or someone you know is experiencing any reproductive health problems related to talcum powder, get proper medical attention immediately.
 A doctor will be able to provide you with the appropriate medical advice on what to do next.

 Receiving a positive diagnosis for ovarian cancer is devastating.
-If you've used Johnson & Johnson brand talcum powder and are concerned about whether it caused your illness, contact an experienced attorney for a free claim evaluation.
-A product liability attorney with knowledge of talcum powder lawsuits can help you protect your rights and seek compensation for your medical bills, pain and suffering, and more.
+If you've used Johnson & Johnson brand talcum powder and are concerned about whether it caused your illness, you may be owed compensation for your medical bills, pain and suffering, and more.
+Get the help you need today by contacting a product liability attorney experienced with these kinds of claims.

 Contact a qualified product liability attorney to make sure your rights are protected.